Alix Faviot: Career

 She was engaged at Théâtre du Marais in 1649–1662 and the Hôtel de Bourgogne (theatre) in 1662–1670.
-She is first documented in 1649 when she was described as a widow living in the rue Vieille-du-Temple in Paris near the Théâtre du Marais, were she is likely to have been employed at the time.
+She was first documented in 1649 when she was described as a widow living in the rue Vieille-du-Temple in Paris near the Théâtre du Marais, where she is likely to have been employed at the time.
 She is clearly documented as engaged at the Théâtre du Marais in 1660.

 In February 1662 she played the role of Viriate in Pierre Corneilles Sertorius at the Théâtre du Marais, which may have been written to feature her and became a great success, establishing her fame from then on.
 After the success she left the Théâtre du Marais for the Hôtel de Bourgogne, where she played the same successful role of Viriate in Sertorius in the 1662–63 season.
 She was engaged to replace Jeanne Auzoult (Mlle Baron).

 Pierre Corneille also followed her to the Hôtel de Bourgogne: when asked by the Marais to write a new play, that he could not offer anything so soon, but "I will be delighted to take my turn at the Hotel from time to time...and I cannot fail the friendship of Queen Viriate, to whom I am so obliged".
 Instead, he wrote the Sophonisbe for Mlle Des Œillets, who performed the title role at the Hôtel de Bourgogne to great success in the 1663-64 season.
 Her performance was described by Donneau de Vise: